als-computing/splash_flows_globus/scripts/README.md

 # 8.3.2 ALCF Globus Flow And Reconstruction Setup

-This script facilitates transferring and processing raw tomography data from Beamline 8.3.2 at Berkeley Lab's Advanced Light Source (ALS) to the Argonne Leadership Computing Facility (ALCF).
+This document outlines the steps required to set up and run Globus Transfer and Compute Flows for transferring and processing raw tomography data from Beamline 8.3.2 at Berkeley Lab's Advanced Light Source (ALS) to the Argonne Leadership Computing Facility (ALCF).
 This script relies on Prefect for workflow orchestration, Globus Transfer for data movement between facilities, and Globus Compute at ALCF for tomographic reconstruction using Tomopy.

 Follow these steps to log in to ALCF Polaris, start a Globus compute endpoint signed in using a Globus confidential client, register a reconstruction function and flow, and run the flow using [`orchestration/flows/bl832/alcf.py`](orchestration/flows/bl832/alcf.py).